manofgod747/Meta-Theory/README.md

 # Meta Theory
 ### Man of God

-1. Theories describe experience
+1. Theory describes experience
-2. An axiom is that which is taken for granted
+2. Axiom is what is given
 3. There are foundational axioms
 4. And directional axioms
 5. Without foundation a theory is groundless